corda/corda/docs/source/api-transactions.rst

        :start-after: DOCSTART 1
        :end-before: DOCEND 1

-Before adding our signature to the transaction, we'll want to verify both the transaction and its signatures.
+Before adding our signature to the transaction, we'll want to verify both the transaction itself and its signatures.

 Verifying the transaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Before verifying the transaction, we need to retrieve from the proposer(s) of the transaction any parts of the transaction chain that our node doesn't currently have in its local storage.
+To verify a transaction, we need to retrieve any states in the transaction chain that our node doesn't currently have in its local storage from the proposer(s) of the transaction.
 This process is handled by a built-in flow called ``ResolveTransactionsFlow``.
 See :doc:`api-flows` for more details.

-We don't verify a signed transaction per se, but rather the ``WireTransaction`` it contains.
-We extract this wire transaction as follows:
+When verifying a ``SignedTransaction``, we don't verify the ``SignedTransaction`` *per se*, but rather the ``WireTransaction`` it contains.
+We extract this ``WireTransaction`` as follows:

 .. container:: codeset